microsoft/microsoft-ui-xaml/README.md

 The WinUI community call is your monthly opportunity to learn about native UX development for Windows with WinUI.

-In these calls we’ll discuss the WinUI roadmap, our status and your feedback.You can now [download an early build of WinUI 3.0 Alpha]
+In these calls we’ll discuss the WinUI roadmap, our status and your feedback.
+You can now [download an early build of WinUI 3.0 Alpha]

 You can watch them online here on YouTube at the [Windows Developer channel](https://www.youtube.com/channel/UCzLbHrU7U3cUDNQWWAqjceA)